“Ring the bells that still can ring, forget your perfect offering. There is a crack in everything, that’s how the light gets in.” – Leonard Cohen

 That’s the glossy version.

-This lesson has been hard won; throughout my teens and twenties, I experienced one difficult and major life event after another (read more here).
+This lesson has been hard won; throughout my teens and twenties, I experienced one difficult and major life event after another, including the loss of my father at age 12, the “absence” of my mother due to mental illness, and the loss of my sister suddenly and devastatingly.
 Through my grief, I spent most of my young adulthood learning to survive, and to focus on the beauty life has to offer even in the most difficult of circumstances.
 It was at this time that the jewelry dream started, but couldn’t take off until I was at a point of wholeness.

 That point came in 2014, after a year of many changes—loss of my mother, love through marriage, and an awe-inspiring honeymoon to France.
 It was the wake up call I needed to start my own business, Stacey Fay Designs jewelry.